deeptisharma1465/fake-news-detection-project/README.md

 - Functionality to classify custom news articles
 - Model evaluation with accuracy, precision, recall, and F1 score

+## Dataset
+The dataset used in this project can be found on Kaggle: [Fake News Detection Dataset](https://www.kaggle.com/datasets/bhavikjikadara/fake-news-detection)

 ## Contributors
 This project was created by:
 - [Deepti Sharma](https://github.com/deeptisharma1465) - Preprocessing, Model Training and Testing and Manual Evaluation